 We’re in the full swing of winter, so we’ve rounded up some of our favorite winter yoga and mindfulness activities!

-Doing yoga during the wintertime is the perfect way to keep warm in the cold months.
+Do yoga during the wintertime because it's the perfect way to keep warm in the cold months!
 Kids will love combining their love for snow and winter with yoga and mindfulness.

 Warm up with Yoga

 Connect yoga poses with winter-themes

 Winter themed activities are a fun way to explore the season with kids.
 Try creating poses that are inspired by winter:

 - Snowman Circles: sit in criss-cross applesauce and move your belly in a circle

 - Savasana Snow Angels: start in savasana, then make pretend snow angels

 - Ice Dancer Pose: pretend to be an ice dancer while in Dancer pose.